webbtheosim/ml-ternary-phase/README.md

 - **phase_idx**: A single integer indicating which unique phase system it belongs to.
 - **num_phase**: A single integer indicates the number of equilibrium phases the input splits into.
 - **max_phase**: A single integer indicates the maximum number of equilibrium phases the system splits into.

+To train from scratch, only the **DATA_DIR** is required.

+Optional training results can be downloaded here.
+- **TRAIN_RESULT_DIR**: Stores training results in pickle format (approx. 5GB).
+These pickle files can be used to reproduce the post-ML optimization results.
+[Download](https://drive.google.com/drive/folders/1iqdNqNbAL3BVvuPYAEXuBHnIzhpdZBXY?usp=sharing)
+- **RESULT_DIR**: Stores results in pickle format for analysis and plotting (approx. 229 MB).
+These are temporary files.
+In the notebook, if `reload=False`, the plots will be generated using these files.
+[Download](https://drive.google.com/drive/folders/1Xb4_S81d7RkLqKOcsfptHBg7N1MeAw3c?usp=sharing)
+- **OPT_RESULT_DIR**: Stores post-ML Newton-CG optimization results in pickle format (approx. 78 MB) .
+Each file represents the optimization of a single phase system, identified by a unique index.
+[Download](https://drive.google.com/drive/folders/1NEoXrO5KQGeRFkotUxCbeOyI931yl8Nv?usp=drive_link)
+- **PICKLE_INNER_PATH**: Stores training results of hyperparameter tuning (approx. 16 MB).
+These small files contain hyperparameter tuning results.
+If you want to start with only the outer loop of cross-validation, you can directly use these files and run `run_outercv.py`.
+If you'd prefer to perform hyperparameter tuning yourself, run `run_innercv.py`.
+[Download](https://drive.google.com/drive/folders/15_BgWrhvIAhgwVHCXKdrBS_PlexB9x-z?usp=sharing)

 ## File Structure